UberHowley/haii-a4-OLD-twitter/README.md

 ```

 ### Problems with Windows machines
 If you're using a Windows machine and the above installation instructions don't work, consider using Google Colab to open up this assignment's Jupyter notebook.
-You can access any public GitHub Jupyter Notebook on Google Colab by replacing the `github.com` in the URL with `colab.research.google.com/github`, like so: [https://colab.research.google.com/github/UberHowley/haii-a4/blob/main/Satire_Bot.ipynb]( https://colab.research.google.com/github/UberHowley/haii-a4/blob/main/Satire_Bot.ipynb).
+You can access any public GitHub Jupyter Notebook on Google Colab by replacing the github.com in the URL with colab.research.google.com/github, like so: `https://colab.research.google.com/github/UberHowley/haii-a4/blob/main/Satire_Bot.ipynb`.
 Make sure you save regularly!
+When you are reading data in our notebook, you need to copy the “data” folder to some place you can access from Colab.
+See Tip 2 in the [Configuring Google Colab Like A Pro](https://medium.com/@robertbracco1/configuring-google-colab-like-a-pro-d61c253f7573).
+(Here's some additional [Colab tips](https://medium.com/@robertbracco1/configuring-google-colab-like-a-pro-d61c253f7573))

 Google Colab appears to be using fastai v1, we need fastaiv2.
 Add this line to the top of your Google Colab: `!pip install fastai --upgrade -q`